watson-developer-cloud/customer-engagement-bot/README.md

    * Use GitHub to clone the repository locally

-## Setting up the Conversation service
+## Setting up the

+service

 1. Make sure you have logged into your Bluemix account using Cloud Foundry.
 For more information, see [the Watson Developer Cloud documentation](https://www.ibm.com/watson/developercloud/doc/common/getting-started-cf.html).

-1. Create an instance of the Conversation service in the IBM cloud:
+1. Create an instance of the Watson Assistant (Conversation) service in the IBM cloud (our CLI is being updated, for now, use the `create-service conversation` command):

    ```bash
    cf create-service conversation <service_plan> <service_instance_name>